top of page

 In Development

-that Cunning Woman, and also of Willy Shakespeare and his Peasant Companion, Francis, Yes and Also of Anne Hathaway (also a Woman) Who Tried Very Hard
+The Lamentable Comedie of JANE ANGER that Cunning Woman, and also of Willy Shakespeare and his Peasant Companion, Francis, Yes and Also of Anne Hathaway (also a Woman) Who Tried Very Hard

-Written by Talene Monahon
+by Talene Monahon

 It’s 1606 and William Shakespeare is stuck in quarantine with his unpaid peasant apprentice, Francis.
-It would be a GREAT time to write King Lear… if he weren’t plagued with writer’s block.
-In through the window climbs JANE ANGER, the Cunning Woman, with a large sack and a mind to change history forever.
+It would be a great time to write King Lear… if he weren’t plagued with writer’s block.
+In through the window climbs Jane Anger, the Cunning Woman, with a large sack and a mind to change history forever.

-“The play is about some real people and also some people I’ve made up.
-There’s alot of true history in there and also a flagrant disregard for historical fact.”
+Playwright Talene Monahon says, "The play is about some real people and also some people I’ve made up.
+There’s alot of true history in there and also a flagrant disregard for historical fact."

 • Bec is an award-winning actress across film and television, and one of Australia’s beloved theatre clowns.
 She founded Club House Productions as a naughty play space for skilled artists to colour outside the lines.